GerHobbelt/rapidcsv/doc/view/rapidcsv__ViewDocument.md

 **Parameters**
 - `pColumnNameIdx` column-name or zero-based column index.
-- `pRowName_ViewRowIdx` row-name or zero-based row-view-index(i.e index after removing filtered rows).
+- `pRowName_ViewRowIdx` row-name or zero-based row-view-index(i.e index after removing filtered rows and/or sorting the csv-rows). <br>
+                    'FilterDocument' excludes the elements filtered out. <br>
+                    'SortDocument' sorts the elements by order defined. <br>
+                    'FilterSortDocument' excludes the elements filtered out, <br>
+                                        and sorts the remaining elements by order defined.

 **Returns:**
 - cell data of type R. By default, R is usually same type as T. <br>